Kfar Haruv: Geography

 The kibbutz is located on the edge of the cliffs 315 m above sea level (about 525 m above the Sea of Galilee) and 2 km east of the sea.

 History

 Antiquity

+The site is associated with the ancient Jewish village of Kefar Harub (כפר חרוב).
+Located in the territory of Hippos, it was mentioned in both the Tosefta and the Jerusalem Talmud.

 A village called Kfar Yahrib is mentioned in the 3rd century Mosaic of Rehob.

 Ottoman era

 Later an Arab village, Kafr Harib, existed at the south edge of the current settlement's built-up area.
 Kafr Harib appeared in Ottoman tax registers in 1596 as a village in the Nahiya of Jawlan Garbi in the Qada of Hawran.
 It had a population of 5 Muslim households and 7 bachelors and paid taxes on wheat, barley and goats or beehives.
 In 1888, Gottlieb Schumacher described it as a village of 70 stone and mud huts with about 200 "affable and hospitable" inhabitants, who ran an excellent bee industry in addition to cultivation.

 British Mandate

 Later the village lay just outside the borders of Mandatory Palestine, though some of its lands lay inside Palestine.
 Kafr Harib village had about 1900 inhabitants when it was depopulated during the Six Day War in 1967.